givingjar/blog.givingjar.org/_posts/2015-12-30-progress-report-2.md

 #### What's in a Landing Page?

-[Technical Rex][8] is as much about giving to the software development community as Giving Jar is about helping charities.

-A long, technical [article][9] about what went into the Giving Jar landing page was written and published there.
+A long, technical [article][9] about what went into the Giving Jar landing page was written and published on the [Technical Rex][8] blog.
 If you're making your own landing page you should read it thoroughly.
 There is a lot to think about!

 ## Failure {#failure}